-On the white sandy beaches of Likoma Island in Lake Malawi, Malawi sits Kaya Mawa.
-A boutique lodge that welcomes honeymooners, families and friends for an indulgently carefree getaway.
+On the white sandy beaches along the southwestern shores of Likoma Island in Lake Malawi, sits Kaya Mawa.
+A boutique lodge that welcomes honeymooners, families, and friends for an indulgently carefree getaway.
 Rated by Conde Nast Magazine as one of the planet’s top ten most romantic destinations.
-Here in the Warm Heart of Africa, beach holidays meet African hospitality and ultimate indulgence.
+Here in the Warm Heart of Africa, Malawi, beach holidays meet African hospitality and ultimate indulgence.

 To visit Likoma Island is to step back in time.
-Likoma Island remains almost untouched since its discovery by Scottish Missionaries at the end of the nineteenth century.
+Likoma Island has remained almost untouched since its discovery by Scottish Missionaries at the end of the nineteenth century.
 The island measures just 17 sq km with dirt roads and a few vehicles.
 The local people survive largely by fishing and rice and cassava farming.
-The island has hundreds of huge baobab trees and a number of glorious sandy beaches and rocky coves.
+The island has hundreds of huge baobab trees and many glorious sandy beaches and rocky coves.

 Enjoy fabulous sunsets at the bar overlooking the lake and dine on the beach.
 Ultimate luxury and beauty.
 Kaya Mawa has many unique areas where dinners are served.
 On a beach; deck; platform or in a gazebo.
 An eclectic mix of simple and delicious international cuisine enjoyed at your own private surprise table.